rajdeeprath/red5-development-series/miscellaneous/red5-pro-utils/Readme.md

 * `public static boolean isRTSP(IConnection connection)` : Accepts a `IConnection` object checks if the connection is a RTSP connection or not.

-> For more information all the methods itis recommended you make use of the library yourself in your Red5 project.
+> For more information all the methods it is recommended you make use of the library yourself in your Red5 project.